Universal algorithm for transforming Hamiltonian eigenvalues: Comparison with a QSVT-based UHET Algorithm

 In other words, Algorithm \ref{alg::umcompi}, which is slower than the QSVT-based Algorithm~\ref{alg::qsvt} when uncompiled, becomes faster than it via compilation into Algorithm~\ref{alg::main}.
-In App.~\ref{app::comparison}, we first describe how QSVT techniques can be applied to the task of UHET and present an algorithm that leverages ideas from Hamiltonian singular value transformation~\cite{lloyd2021hamiltonian} and the QSVT-based Hamiltonian simulation~\cite{martyn2021grand,gilyen2019quantum}.
-In App.~\ref{app::qsvtcomparisondetails}, we subsequently calculate the $\epsilon$ dependence of the three studied algorithms, demonstrating Eq.~\eqref{order_three}, and we explain the technical reasons for the differences in scaling.
+In the SM, App.~\ref{app::comparison}, we describe how QSVT techniques can be applied to the task of UHET and present an algorithm that leverages ideas from the Hamiltonian singular value transformation~\cite{lloyd2021hamiltonian} and the QSVT-based Hamiltonian simulation~\cite{low2019hamiltonian,martyn2021grand,gilyen2019quantum}.
+In the SM, App.~\ref{app::qsvtcomparisondetails}, we calculate the $\epsilon$ dependence of the three studied algorithms, demonstrating the relation~\eqref{order_three}, and explain the technical reasons for the differences in scaling.
+Put briefly, the resource advantage of Algorithm~\ref{alg::main} stems from the fact that we can remove the $\epsilon$-dependence of the controlization part via compilation and the algorithm efficiently treats high frequency terms due to the fact that low-weight terms in the Fourier series are sampled infrequently.